 USF101 is a great opportunity to connect with other students new to campus.
 Together you’ll explore your new environment, learn the ropes of college life, gain insights about yourself and your peers, and practice various skills that will help you succeed at USF.

 Is USF101 similar to a First Year Seminar?
 Can I take both?

 USF101 is a one-unit course that focuses specifically on the USF experience, including your personal, academic, and career goals.
 First Year Seminars are four-unit courses with a wide variety of specific content, taught by faculty in various academic departments.
 Almost all First Year Seminars count toward the Core.
 You may choose to take USF101, a First Year Seminar, or both.

 Do I have to pay extra for USF101 if I'm already registered for 18 units?

 No, you will not be charged any extra tuition for the USF101 course.

-My fall schedule is already full.
-Can I take USF101 in the spring?
+My spring schedule is already full.
+Can I take USF101 in the fall?

-No. USF101 is designed for students’ very first term on campus, so if you are entering in the fall, that’s your one opportunity to take the class.
+No. USF101 is designed for students’ very first term on campus, so if you are entering in the fall or spring, that’s your one opportunity to take the class.
 You can still add USF101, even if you are enrolled in 18 units; however, you will need help from CASA to add USF101.